taverna/taverna-svn/taverna/products/dataviewer-product/trunk/dataviewer-distro/src/main/resources/readme.txt

 Memory usage
 ============
-The Taverna DataViewer Tool will by default use a maximum of 300 MB.
+The Taverna DataViewer Tool will by default uses a maximum of 300 MB.

 If you need to increase the available memory, edit "dataviewer.sh" or "dataviewer.bat" script and replace "-Xmx300m" with say "-Xmx600m" to use